maplant/mgf/README.md

 ## License

-The open source version of MGF is available with the GNU GPL version 3 license.
+The open source version of MGF is available with the GNU LGPL version 3 license.
 This license is quite inconvenient for game programming, so if you would like to request a custom license for your comercial product please contact `map@maplant.com` and we can assign you a custom license free of charge.